-You probably started your blog because you love your topic, not necessarily because you love to write.
-People who want to learn more about fashion or DIY projects don’t care if you use proper grammar or if your posts are engaging, right?
+Look, I know you started a blog because you love your topic, not necessarily because you love writing.
+People who want to learn more about fashion or DIY projects don’t care if your grammar is great or your posts are engaging, right?

+People probably don’t care if you have a typo here and there or if you use a dangling modifier.
 But being a good writer isn’t about being a grammar snob.
 It’s about captivating your audience.
 It’s about sending a message that will be heard (or read, in this case).
 It’s about finding your people.

 When you become a better writer, you can write gripping content that captivates your audience.
 You can write in a way that entices an audience to come back for more.

 Becoming a better writer takes a lot of practice, but here are a few tips that you can quickly and easily implement to improve your blog posts:

 One of my fiction professors in college recommended starting a story as close to the ending as possible.
 This totally applies to blog writing too.